uv-software/PCANBasic-Wrapper/README.md

 ## PCANBasic-Wrapper

-This repo contains the source code for a CAN API V3 compatible wrapper library under Windows for PCAN Interfaces from PEAK-System Technik GmbH.
+This repo contains the source code for a CAN API V3 compatible wrapper library under Windows for PCAN Interfaces from Peak-System Technik GmbH.
-The wrapper library is build upon the PCANBasic DLL.
+The wrapper library is build upon PEAK´s PCANBasic DLL.

 ### CAN Interface API, Version 3